 Figure 6: OPTION A - Standardized departure from the mean varve thickness for cores V1 and V2.
 The gray lines represent measured varve thickness, the black line is a 30-year moving average, gaps correspond to portions of the core that did not have discernible varves.
 The top axes, labelelled Year (CE), was estimated using linear interpolation from the AMS radiocarbon dates.
-The black points on the bottom graph of V1 and V2 denote the AMS radiocarbon age (± dating error) and depth of the respective sample.
+The black points on the bottom of each plot denote the AMS radiocarbon age (± dating error) and depth of the respective sample.